jimmyEllison/jimmyEllison/README.md

 This is my attempt to personalise my profile page using markdown.

 ### Repositories
-Here are repositories that I put on GitHub :catopus:
+Here are repositories that I put on GitHub :octocat:
 - [Delaunay Triangulation](https://github.com/jimmyEllison/delaunay-triangulation)